The Great Erosion of Financial Security

 If you’re like most families, that feeling is grounded in truth.

 The share of American families experiencing a more than 50% drop in income from one year to the next has doubled since the 1970’s.1 The cost of childcare rose 130% from 1996 to 2016, more than twice the overall inflation rate.
 And those who graduated from college after 1995 entered the workforce with more than 4 times the debt-to-income ratio compared with graduates from the 1970’s.
-More recently there are the pandemic disruptions, severe housing shortages, and highest inflation in 40 years.
+More recently there are the pandemic disruptions, severe housing shortages, and the highest inflation levels in 40 years.

 In addition, the share of single versus two parent households with children under 18 has risen from 7% in the 1950’s to 31% today (the highest in the world).
 While many families have two incomes, which often helps with managing risk, the reality today is that with the high cost of housing, healthcare, and other basic necessities, two incomes are often a necessity rather than a luxury.